Cadillac V series: Third-generation V series

-The third-generation V series included the sub-brand's flagship, CTS-V and the compact ATS-V. Unlike the first and second generations, where the CTS-V was the biggest update for the V series, the third-generation was the first expansion attempt on the V brand by Cadillac.
+The third-generation V series included the sub-brand's flagship, the CTS-V, and the compact ATS-V. Unlike the first and second generations, where the CTS-V was the biggest update for the V series, the third-generation was the first expansion attempt on the V brand by Cadillac.
 Typically, the V series served as Cadillac's top-of-the-line trim level, and that mainly was exclusive to the CTS since that's where it all started.
 However, with such buzz created by the second-generation V series, and the short-lived record for a sedan on a demanding racetrack, Cadillac wanted to build on that success with other models in their lineup.
-This led them to create the Vsport, where potential buyers interested in the V series, could purchase a CTS with increased horsepower and sportier handling, can bypass the 'comfort & luxury' trims and get an entry-level 'performance' model for $20k less than the full-fledged CTS-V.
+This led them to create the Vsport, where potential buyers interested in the V series could purchase a CTS with increased horsepower and sportier handling and bypass the 'comfort & luxury' trims by getting an entry-level 'performance' model for $20k less than the full-fledged CTS-V.

 Vsport

-Starting with XTS, the marque offers a step trim, called Vsport.
+Starting with the XTS, the marque offers a step trim called Vsport.
 The Vsport trim is the top of the XTS line, with a 3.6-liter turbocharged engine, producing 410 hp.
 The next year, the third-generation CTS offered with a Vsport trimline, however with an increased output of 420 hp.
 Both of them were the only "V"-badged vehicles of Cadillac until the CTS-V and ATS-V.

 For the 2016 model year, the trim was rebranded as V-Sport.
 The V-Sport trim designation was discontinued with the CTS and XTS sedan phase-outs in 2019 and 2020, respectively.

 CTS-V

 The CTS-V was powered by a supercharged version of the Corvette (C7) 6.2-liter LT4 V8 engine found on the Z06.
-It generated 640 hp, 10 hp less than the Z06, making the third-generation CTS-V the most powerful Cadillac ever produced up until 2022 with the release of the CT5-V Blackwing, and 630 lbft.
+It generated 630 lbft of torque and 640 hp—10 hp less than the Z06—making the third-generation CTS-V the most powerful Cadillac ever produced up until 2022 with the release of the CT5-V Blackwing.
 Weighing 4145 lbs, the CTS-V equipped with an 8-speed automatic transmission was able to do 0-60 mph at 3.6 seconds.
-The top speed is 200 mph, earning the third-generation CTS-V the unofficial nickname four-door Corvette.
+The top speed is 200 mph, earning the third-generation CTS-V the unofficial nickname "the four-door Corvette".

 ATS-V Sedan and ATS-V Coupe

-The Cadillac ATS-V sedan and coupe fill the gap left by the second-generation CTS-V. Cadillac made the first and second generation CTS smaller than BMW's 5-Series and larger than the 3-Series.
+The Cadillac ATS-V sedan and coupe filled the gap left by the second-generation CTS-V. Cadillac made the first and second generation CTS smaller than BMW's 5-Series and larger than the 3-Series.
 However, with the third-generation CTS growing larger to match the size of the 5-Series, Cadillac armed the ATS-V with the LF4 twin-turbo V6 engine, producing 464 hp and 445 lbft.
 The ATS-V is the first-ever V series Cadillac to be powered by a V6 rather than a V8.